Close

 • HDMI: connect your computer to your television via HDMI cable (or Mini DisplayPort to HDMI cable for Mac computers)

+Login with your 14-digit physical library card or online card number.
 Read the instruction sheet on how to signup.
-Having an issue with Kanopy.
+Having an issue with Kanopy?
 Submit your email to the Kanopy Support Desk.

 Gale Literature Resource Center